Pehli1/Pehli1/README.md

 - 👋 Hi, I’m @Pehli1
-- 👀 I’m interested in python and creating Artifical intelligence
+- 👀 I’m interested in C# and Java
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently .NET C#
-- 📫 How to reach me? easy ! -mertp34@gmail.com
-- ▶️ Goal: Making my personal website and Creating an AI
+- ▶️ Goal: Be a king

 <!---